Jontzii/FlightRandomizer/README.md

 ## Disclaimer

 The app depends on an unofficial/undocumented API by FlightRadar24.com, which could change at any time, breaking the app.

-## Future ideas

-Combine flight query inside the airline API so that only API query needs to be done.